Skip to content

 target-repo: "owner/repo" # cross-repository

 Adds labels to issues or PRs.
-Specify allowed to restrict to specific labels.
+Specify allowed to restrict to specific labels, or blocked to deny specific label patterns regardless of the allow list.

 safe-outputs: